Skip to main content

 Aims

-This module aims to equip students from diverse backgrounds with the fundamental mathematical, statistical, computational, and spatial analysis skills required for advanced study and problem-solving in civil and geospatial engineering.
-Covering core mathematical concepts, numerical methods, programming in Python, image analysis and GIS-based spatial analysis, the module ensures that all students acquire the prerequisites to effectively manipulate equations, analyse data, develop mathematical models, and present results visually.
+This module aims to equip students from diverse backgrounds with the fundamental mathematical, statistical, computational, and spatial analysis skills required to apply data science methods for advanced study and problem-solving in civil and geospatial engineering.
+Covering core mathematical concepts, numerical methods, programming in Python, and GIS-based spatial analysis, the module ensures that all students acquire the prerequisites to effectively manipulate equations, and undertake data science fundamentals including data analysis, developing mathematical models, and data visualisation.

 Outline Of Syllabus

 The module will cover a key range of fundamental concepts which are essential for learners and will be accessible to those from a range of diverse backgrounds and prior knowledge.
-Core mathematical foundations will be covered such as solving equations and vector fields.
-This will be followed by an overview of key numerical and statistical methods and how they are applied in data analysis.
-Computational skills will be covered including computer programming as tools through which fundamental computational tasks, including statistics, modelling and data processing can be applied for large scale complex problems.
-Important knowledge and skills for the handling, processing, analysis and visualisation of spatial data will also be developed as key tool for the use of data in the built and natural environments.
+Core mathematical foundations will be covered such as solving equations.
+The key data science principles will be introduced and then followed by an overview of key numerical and statistical methods and how they are applied in data science.
+Technical skills including computer programming will be introduced as a fundamental skill for data science and other tasks such as statistics, data processing and for solving large complex problems.
+The concept of Machine Learning (ML) as well as Artificial Intelligence (AI) will also be introduced.
+Knowledge and skills for the handling, processing, analysis and visualisation of spatial data will also be developed as key tool for the use of data in the built and natural environments.

 Teaching Methods